-Writing Successful Grant Proposals: Beginner
+Writing Successful Grant Proposals: A Virtual Workshop

 Have you always wanted to write grant proposals, but are not sure what it takes to be successful, are overwhelmed by the idea, or lack understanding of the key components of grant proposals and how to write them successfully?
 If so, this workshop is for you.
-The full-day workshop will result in participants gaining skills for artfully crafting a competitive grant proposal.
+The four-hour virtual workshop will result in participants gaining skills for artfully crafting a competitive grant proposal.

 Who Should Attend

 This workshop is targeted to the those who want to gain or increase their knowledge in grant writing.
 No is textbook is required, but participants should have access to a laptop.

 Workshop participants will receive introductory-level instruction through this interactive workshop within the following:

 - Understanding the difference in foundation, corporate, state, and federal grant proposals and the time commitment of planning and writing each.

 - Understanding and aligning each component of a successful grant proposal – Need, Program Description, Evaluation, and Budget.

 - Researching and writing the Need section to the best advantage possible – an important foundation for the entire grant proposal.

 - Writing the program description of the proposal in language that appeals to funders.